RockefellerArchiveCenter/docs-build/README.md

 `title` is the official title of the documentation, which will be displayed on the home page of the site.

 `description` is a short description of what the documentation is, the audience it is intended for, and what it helps that audience do.
 This text will be displayed on the home page of the site.

+`pages` lists all the pages included in this site.
+The first value in the list is the name, and the second is the filename of the page (without extension).
+This is used in building tables of contents.

 Other variables can be included in this config file if desired.